 The Personnel Actions Committee is responsible for drafting and maintaining College policies for Comprehensive Performance Evaluation, and for reviewing Comprehensive Performance Evaluation policies drafted by the academic units of the College.

 - Any faculty eligible for Comprehensive Performance Evaluation in an academic unit may be involved in the process of drafting Comprehensive Performance Evaluation procedures for the unit.

-- Departments should work toward consensus in developing evaluation procedures.
+- Schools should work toward consensus in developing evaluation procedures.

 - Evaluation procedures should take into account the stated mission of the department or school and the particular expectations of the unit conducting the evaluation.

 - Procedures must be approved by a 2/3 majority vote of the faculty eligible for Comprehensive Performance Evaluation.